yk-x-25/DataStructuresAndAlgorithms/README.md

 # # N QUEENS
 This is a typical backtracking example where would need to place n queens in nxn chessboard such that any queen is not under attack.
-I have added the code snippet which is self explanatory and will generate the placement of such queen
+I have added the code snippet which is self explanatory and will generate the placement in the chess board.
 ```
 ________________________
 |Q_|__|__|__|__|__|__|__|